theNewDynamic/oregonsadventurecoast.com/content/sitepages/holiday-lights-poster-landing-page.md

 ### **Leave the Driving to Us!**

-Take the **FREE Santa Sleigh Shuttle** from the Charleston Marina to Shore Acres State Park on **Thurdays, Fridays and Saturdays from Thanksgiving to New Year's Eve, plus Christmas Eve, Christmas Day, and New Year's Eve**.
+Take the **FREE Santa's Sleigh Shuttle** from the Charleston Marina to Shore Acres State Park on **Thurdays, Fridays and Saturdays from Thanksgiving to New Year's Eve, plus Christmas Eve, Christmas Day, and New Year's Eve**.
 These wheelchair-accessible shuttles will depart from the marina every 20 minutes **between 4:20pm and 8:00pm**. *Last shuttle will leave the marina at 8:00pm to give folks enough time to enjoy the lights.*

+*Funded in part by The Ford Family Foundation and the Coos Bay - North Bend - Charleston Visitor and Convention Bureau.
+Thanks to First Student Buses for their assistance with this project.*